github/codeql/docs/query-metadata-style-guide.md

 ## Metadata area

 Query file metadata contains important information which defines the name and purpose of the query.
-In order to help others use your query, and to ensure that the query works correctly on LGTM.com, you should include all of the required information outlined below in the metadata, and as much of the optional information as as possible.
+In order to help others use your query, and to ensure that the query works correctly on LGTM.com, you should include all of the required information outlined below in the metadata, and as much of the optional information as possible.
 For further information on query metadata see [Query file requirements](https://help.semmle.com/wiki/display/SD/Query+file+requirements).

 ### Query name `@name`